mStirner/oh-plg-phoscon/README.md

 # Introduction
-This is a boilerplate plugin.
+This plugin controlls phoscon/zigbee gateways.

 # Installation
 1) Create a new plugin over the OpenHaus backend HTTP API